 - Your insurer may underestimate the amount necessary to compensate you for your loss.

-To learn more about your legal options and to set up a free consultation, contact the Tampa Sinkhole Claims Lawyers Burnett Law, P.A..
+To learn more about your legal options and to set up a free consultation, contact the Tampa Sinkhole Claims Lawyers at Burnett Law, P.A.
 We are dedicated to quality, personalized representation of individuals and businesses, never insurance companies.
-As a plaintiffs-only law firm, we concentrate our practice in litigation, property insurance, construction, and personal injury law.
+As a plaintiffs-only law firm, we concentrate our practice in litigation, property insurance, construction and personal injury law.
 To learn more about how we can help you, contact us today for a free consultation.